griffinbran/Real-Estate-Statistical-Modeling/README.md

 #### Figure 1: Distribution of the Target:
    > Left: Sale Price,
    > Right: Log-Level Transformation of Sale Price<br>
-    NOTICE: The distribution approaches Normal following the transfromation
+    NOTICE: The distribution of Sale Price approaches NORMAL following the transfromation.
+Q: How much does this improve the model?

 #### EDA
 - Missing Values: